What Are Oral Cavity and Oro-pharyngeal Cancers?

 Some types can cause health problems including genital warts and cervical cancers and oral cancers.

-Being one of the main study researcher of the oral cavity and oropharygeal squamous cell carcinoma association with HPV.
-We found amazing and quite astonishing results about association of the HPV with oral cavity and oropharygeal cancers.
+Being one of the main study researchers of the oral cavity and oropharyngeal squamous cell carcinoma association with HPV.
+We found amazing and quite astonishing results about the association of the HPV with oral cavity and oropharyngeal cancers.

 we have collected data from 92 patients between 18 and 90 years of age from, in Pondicherry with suspected oral cavity and oro-pharyngeal cancer.
 Patients age, sex addiction to alcohol and smoking, etc are obtained from each patient.
 All the patients are subjected to biopsy.
 A punch biopsy was taken from the lesions by me and Biopsy samples were sent for histopathological diagnosis from the lesion area.
 After the tissues were confirmed as squamous carcinomas(cancer).
 The Frozen sections were taken to confirm the presence of malignancy and the frozen sections were scrapped off and homogenized for DNA isolation.
 In this study, HELINI purefast tissue genomic DNA minispin prep kit is used for obtaining genomic DNA and finally conducted conventional PCR testing to know whether the tissues are infected with virus.